tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 - click on `Delete this repository` button
 - follow the instructions to confirm...

+Notes:
-Note: the page listing all of the repositories for `tcrook0` comes back.
+- The page listing all of the repositories for `tcrook0` comes back.
-Note: the `GitHub` repository `IntegratedProjects` no longer exists.
+- The `GitHub` repository `IntegratedProjects` no longer exists.

 - sign out from `GitHub`